lazycoderio/Basic-Selenium-Java/README.md

 ### On Windows

-> This is currently untested
+> This is currently having a few issue

+1. Download the zip file or clone this repository.
+2. Navigate to the unzipped folder within the file browser.
-1. Right-Click on `windows_install.bat` and select `Run as Administrator`
+3. Right-Click on `windows_install.bat` and select `Run as Administrator`

-You may still need to install the Java JDK and Maven as well
+4. Test the installation by running the following from a command window in the directory of this project

+   `mvn test  -Dsurefire.suiteXmlFiles=windows-only.xml`

 #### Longer Instructions